FAQs

 CRNs are 5-digit course registration numbers.

-Add/Drop periods occur within open and late registration only.
-Once late registration ends, students can withdraw from a course.
+• After late registration ends, students can withdraw from a course.
 Course withdrawal forms are submitted to the Records Office for processing.

-Dual Enrollment and AP Score Concerns
+Dual Enrollment and AP Score Concerns for First-Time/First-Year Students

-First-time Freshmen entering in the fall term should consider Summer Completion Academy to test out of learning support requirements before the fall.
+First-time Freshmen entering the fall term should consider Summer Completion Academy to test out of learning support requirements before the fall.

 • Students at TSU will usually see a program restriction error when trying to register for this course type.
 Online classes taught by TSU faculty without additional fees are courses with section number 98.

-PREQ/Test Score is a pre-requisite and test score error.
+1. PREQ/Test Score is a pre-requisite and test score error.
 This means that you need to complete a pre-requisite course or fulfill a minimum test score before registering for the course.

-Co-requisite means you must register for the courses together (i.e. BIOL 1010 ad BIOL 1011).
-The easiest way to resolve this is to add the course registration numbers (CRNs) using the Add/Drop feature from the Registration menu in myTSU.
+2. Co-requisite means you must register for the courses together (i.e. BIOL 1010 ad BIOL 1011).
+The easiest way to resolve this is to add both course registration numbers (CRNs) one the Add/Drop page.
+You can find this from the Registration menu in myTSU.
 If you completed the pre-requisite course but it's not showing on Degree Works or your transcript, you may need a department override while you wait for an official transcript evaluation from the Records Office.
+Department Chairs or designated faculty advisors in the department can only permit department overrides for that course.

 Changes to Your Major/Minor/Concentration and MyTSU Profile